GJKrupa/home-environment-sensor/README.md

 ## The Code

 The microcontroller code was written using [PlatformIO](https://platformio.org/) in VSCode.
 Hopefully this is reasonably self-explanatory.
-I've added some configuration macros at the top for details of specific rooms.
-The RAIN_MONITOR macro should be defined when creating the outdoor version and commented out for the indoor model.

 ## Construction